Downeast Institute Laboratory

 During the master plan phase, we spent considerable time in programming, including visiting and analyzing similar facilities, cataloging specific tasks to be performed, and discovering how various users need to interact with their building, and with each other.
 Best practices for flowing seawater design were gleaned from visits to nearby labs as well as labs on the west coast.

-The master plan also included a new pier and three more buildings: renovations to an existing dwelling, a boat storage and carpentry shop building, and a residence hall.
-The Education Center incorporates many of these best practices, including in choice of materials and in creating flexibility.
+The 2009 Education Center incorporates many of these best practices, including in choice of materials and in creating flexibility.
 The design and finishes are meant to provide nearly bulletproof conditions to handle the potentially disastrous combination of kids and seawater experiments.
 Lab services are surface-run to provide adaptability.

 The original DEI facility, to which we added, is a 6,400-square foot indoor lobster pound.
 DEI uses this area for growing clams.
 Processes include raising algae for feed, conditioning clams to produce spawn, and then growing the clams until they can be used for clam flat reseeding.
-The project increases floor space by adding a mezzanine dedicated to algae operations.
+The project increased floor space by adding a mezzanine dedicated to algae operations.
 A boreal, or cold, room supports the growth of cold water species, such as arctic surf clams.

 This project received funding from the University of Maine, Next Generation Foundation of Maine, Harold Alfond Foundation, National Science Foundation, Maine Technology Institute, C F Adams Charitable Trust, Maine Community Foundation, Camden National Bank, Dr. M Gayle Kraus, Bangor Savings Bank, Machias Savings Bank, and the Trust for Public Land.